crazyjeannot/AVENTURES_LLMED/README.md

 # AVENTURES_LLMED

-Code supporting the blog post "LLMs in quest for adventure"
+Code supporting the preprint "LLMs in quest for adventure"